HimaSagar12/Graphrag/HOW_TO_USE.md

 ## Codebase Example

-The project includes a small example Python codebase in the `codebase_example/` directory (`example_module.py`) that the system will parse and analyze by default.
-You can modify this file or add more Python files to the `codebase_example/` directory to test the system with different code structures.
+The project includes small example Python codebases in the `codebase_example/` directory (`example_module.py`, `snowflake_example.py`) that the system will parse and analyze by default.
+You can modify these files or add more Python files to the `codebase_example/` directory to test the system with different code structures.